 If you want to work as a driving instructor in future, your biggest outlay will be for your car – as well as the initial purchase price, fuel and maintenance can be expensive.
 However, if you choose to work for a franchise, you may be provided with a car as part of the deal, particularly if the franchise fee is high.

-Step one to becoming an instructor is to register with the Driver & Vehicle Standards Agency (DVSA) to train as an approved driving instructor (ADI).
+The first step to becoming an instructor is to register on the gov.uk website to train as an approved driving instructor (ADI).
 To do so, you will need to meet the following conditions:

 - be aged 21 or over